 Each month an artist is invited to record an exclusive session which is then made available to club members on CD, cassette, digital, and lathe cut clear vinyl.
 The first release was a 10 track compilation of songwriters from 4 states and 3 countries who had visited the studio over the years.

 As venues began to reopen in 2021 the team worked diligently to bring live music back to the world as safely as possible.
-Beginning with the 10 year anniversary at Crystal Bay Club in Lake Tahoe, NV and continued by producing the Musicale at The Maizie series for Brewery Arts Center in Carson City, NV.
+Beginning with the 10 year anniversary at Crystal Bay Club in Lake Tahoe, NV.

-In 2022 monthly Loud As Folk showcases can be found every first Thursday at The Nevada Museum Of Art in Reno, NV.
+After 24 monthly releases and live performances back in full swing, the Record Club came to a close in October 2022 and the focus returned to in-person gatherings.
+Loud As Folk's monthly showcase can be found every first Thursday at The Nevada Museum Of Art in Reno, NV.